Cancers and Tumors

 The doctor may do an exam of the nervous system to check for signs of a problem.
 This exam involves questions about the child's thinking and movement, and simple tests to see whether muscles, reflexes and coordination seem healthy.

-If the doctor thinks that your child may have neuroblastoma, he will do a biopsy next to remove a small sample of tissue to check under a microscope.
+If the doctor thinks that your child may have neuroblastoma, a biopsy will be done next to remove a small sample of tissue to check under a microscope.
 This may mean doing surgery to take out some tissue.

 Another method is to take a sample of fluid or tissue using a needle.
 This method is called needle biopsy or fine needle aspiration.
 Doctors don't usually use this method for neuroblastoma because it's hard to get a large enough sample for the testing they need to do.

-Your child's doctor will also want your child to have pictures taken of the inside of her body, such as an X-ray, ultrasound, CT (computed tomography) scan or MRI (magnetic resonance imaging), MIBG scan, positron emission tomography (PET) scan or bone scan.
+Your child's doctor will also want your child to have pictures taken of the inside of her body, such as an X-ray, ultrasound, CT (computed tomography) scan, MRI (magnetic resonance imaging) scan, MIBG (metaiodobenzylguanidine) scan, PET (positron emission tomography) scan or bone scan.